awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 ## Cost

-> __Estimated cost__ : This environment add a training instance to the picture: the free tiers include 50 hours per month for training instance on the first two months.
+> __Estimated cost__ : This environment add a training instance to [STEP 1 base environment](DeployTheAIEndpoint.md): the free tiers include 50 hours per month for training instance on the first two months.
 > After the free tiers the charge will be $0.269 per hour ($6.5 per 24 hour period) when the training instance is started.
 > __Saving tip__ : Once you have finished training you can stop your training instance to stop consuming free tiers or occuring charge.
 You can restart them later to continue training.